 Be sure to have your frozen turkey thawed by Sunday night.
 You can speed-thaw one on Sunday in your sink with cold running water.
 This will take 3-6 hours depending on size.
 Alternately, you could begin thawing a frozen bird on Thursday in your fridge and it should be thawed by Monday morning when you need it.
 A fresh bird works great, too.
 I’ve found, however, that it does not matter if the bird has a solution in it or is all-natural.
 With Early Bird I’ve had great results with both.

 3 Qts water

 Instant read thermometer

-Press down on the breast and make sure the turkey is spread out flat.
+Press down on the breast (like CPR) and make sure the turkey is spread out flat.
 Ideally some bones will break when you do this.
 Slip your fingers between the skin and breast meat and create a big pocket on both breasts.
-Shake some Chicken Scratch into each pocket then rub it evenly over the breasts.
-Then season the bird completely.
-No need for oil since the bird is still a little damp from brining.
+Shake some Chicken Scratch into each pocket then rub it in.
+Next, season the rest of the bird.
+No need to oil the skin first, since the bird is still a little damp with brine.

-Ready your smoker or grill for indirect cooking at 275° and use split pecan, apple or cherry wood on your offset smoker or 3-4 baseball size chunks on your grill.
-When your pit or grill is up to temp add the turkey to the grate (bones down).
+Ready your smoker or grill for indirect cooking at 275° and use split pecan, apple or cherry on your offset smoker or 4 baseball size chunks on your grill.
+When your pit or grill is up to temp add the turkey.
 Depending on the size of your turkey, the cooking time will be 1.5 – 2.5 hrs.